tuyakhov/yii2-cleveroad/README.md

 3. Apply migrations with console command `yii migrate`.
 This will create tables needed for the application to work.
 4. Set document roots of your Web server:

-- for frontend `/path/to/yii-application/frontend/web/` and using the URL `http://frontend/`
+- for frontend `/path/to/yii-application/frontend/web/` and using the URL `http://cleveroad/`
-- for backend `/path/to/yii-application/backend/web/` and using the URL `http://backend/`
+- for api `/path/to/yii-application/api/web/` and using the URL `http://api.cleveroad/`

 To login into the application, you need to first sign up, with any of your email address, username and password.
 Then, you can login into the application with same email address and password at any time.